-(2) The company shall manage its assets in accordance with the nature of its business and life insurance policies, and in a manner that is appropriate for its obligations to the insured, in terms of cash flow, amount of funds, duration and currency.
+(2) The company shall manage its assets in accordance with the nature of its business operation and non-life insurance products, and in a manner that is appropriate for its obligations to the insured persons, in terms of cash flow, amount of funds, duration and currency.

-(3) With respect to investment and other business operations, the company shall consider its capability in terms of operation system and staff expertise, taking into account the security, liquidity and risk diversification, as well as types of risk, such as market risk, credit risk, liquidity risk, operational risk, concentration risk or strategic risk.
+(3) With respect to its investment and other business operations, the company shall consider the capability of operation systems and staff expertise, taking into account the security, liquidity and risk diversifications, as well as types of risk, such as market risk, credit risk, liquidity risk and operational risk, concentration risk or strategic risk.

-Clause 6 The company shall invest and operate other businesses in good faith without doing anything or omitting to do anything which could result in the company having to pay money or other assets in excess of the payable amount or receive less money or fewer assets or benefits than the amount that is due.
+Clause 6 The company shall invest in and operate other businesses in good faith without doing anything or omitting to do anything which could result in the company having to pay money or other assets in excess of the payable amount or receive less money or fewer assets or benefits than the amount that is due.